shiyunshao999999/data150_class2.2/Assignment3.md

-# Title: Analysis of Traditional RF Method with Census Data and Innovative RF method with High-resolution Satellite Images in Poverty Assessment
+# Title: Analysis of Conventional RF Method with Census Data and Innovative RF Method with High-resolution Satellite Images in Sub-Saharan Poverty Assessment

 ## Name: Shiyun (Sunny) Shao
-## Word Count:  1767
+## Word Count:  1865
 ## Introduction

 Poverty is one of the most important issues in human development: the state or condition in which a person or community lacks the financial resources and essentials for a minimum standard of living so that the basic human needs cannot be met is the foundation to development.
 Basic freedom to satisfy basic needs like food, water, and clothing are restricted in this case so that further development on account of expanding substantive freedom would not be achieved.
 Poverty in Sub-Saharan Africa is particularly related to the epidemics of disease including malaria, cholera, Aids, and high infant death rates, and a lowering of the overall living standards.
 The long-lasting unsolved feature of the internally generated problem that involves rich interaction between a large number of adaptive agents that are co-evolving indicates the inherent and complex nature of poverty issue in Sub-Saharan Africa.